Asifm95/react-dicey/README.md

 # react-dicey 🎲

-A fun little project build to learn React.
+A simple dice rolling component build with react.
 The project is mainly implemented using the _Hooks_ API and _antd_ design system.
 <br></br>

 <p align="center">